mittwald/terraform-mittwald-opensearch/examples/dashboard/README.md

 This example shows how to use the `mittwald/opensearch/mittwald` module to deploy an OpenSearch dashboard.

-To deploy a dashboard instance, set the `opensearch_dashboard_enabled` input variable to true.
+To deploy a dashboard instance, set the `dashboard_enabled` input variable to true.
 This example also shows you how to make the dashboard available at a public URL using a `mittwald_virtualhost` resource.

 ## Enabling the dashboard deployment